Want to start doing yoga but don’t know where to begin? Feel nervous or intimidated by the idea of going to a class?

 2. Stay hydrated: Drink plenty of water before, during and after class.
 Better yet, drink plenty of warm water with fresh squeezed lemon juice, which is a terrific detoxifier!

-3. Dress correctly: Wear whatever feels comfortable, preferably in soft cotton and Lycra spandex blends, with soothing colours and dry-fast weaves.
+3. Dress correctly: Wear whatever feels comfortable, preferably in soft cotton and lycra-spandex blends.
 That said, big baggy clothing does a disservice because you can’t see what’s going on with the body.
-Tighter fitting clothes, with the ankles showing, let the teachers see your true alignment and make it easier for them to help you with adjustments.
+Fitted clothes, with the ankles showing, let the teachers see your true alignment and make it easier for them to help you with adjustments.
 Also avoid pockets, zippers, buckles or buttons on the back or abdomen.

-4. Do not wear shoes: You could try yoga socks that help prevent slipping, but practicing barefoot is highly encouraged.
+4. Do not wear shoes: One of the main tips about yoga for beginners?
+Skip the footwear.
+You could opt for yoga socks that help prevent slipping, but practicing barefoot is highly encouraged.

 5. Bring water, a hand towel and a mat: While you can rent or borrow them at most studios, it’s more hygienic to have your own.
 Your mat = your germs.
 Simple!